velvetcakes1/LoM_en/README.md

 If you plan to download the prerequisites yourself, please note that the game executable is 32-bit.
 And the XUnity.AutoTranslator config language needs to be "zh-CN" for Simplified Chinese.
 This is case sensitive.

 1. Clone or Download this repository by clicking on "<> Code" and under HTTPS Download ZIP.
 Right click and extract the Zip file.
-You only need the BepInEx folder, feel free to delete everything else.
+You only need the Mod folder, feel free to delete everything else.
 ![Code](assets/Screenshot1.png)

 2. Copy and Paste everything inside the Mod folder in your game directory.
 The game location may vary.
 It's usually in `C:\Program Files (x86)\Steam\steamapps\common\` but if you are unsure right click and select properties from your Steam Library.
 Under 'Installed Files' click on 'Browse'.
 The game folder structure should look like this.